 - Only once this card is in hand is your residency process officially complete.

-Financial & Lifestyle Integration in 2025
+Financial and Lifestyle Integration

-One of the most common mistakes is assuming that meeting the legal minimum income (such as €870/month for a D7) is enough to live comfortably.
+One of the most common mistakes is assuming that meeting the legal minimum income (such as €920/month for a D7) is enough to live comfortably.
 In practice, the cost of living in Lisbon, Porto, and the Algarve can be double or triple the official threshold.

 A single person in Lisbon often needs at least €2,000/month to cover rent, bills, and a modest lifestyle.
 Families face even greater pressure, with three-bedroom apartments in Lisbon frequently exceeding €2,500/month.

-Here’s a breakdown of estimated monthly costs for 2025:
+Here’s a breakdown of estimated monthly costs for 2026:

 For years, Portugal’s Non-Habitual Resident (NHR) regime was the golden ticket for Americans.